 Suggested Background Knowledge

-This class assumes knowledge of regression and linear algebra, as well as basic programming knowledge in R and Matlab.
+This class assumes knowledge of regression and linear algebra, as well as basic programming knowledge in Python, R, or Matlab.

 Technical Requirements and Software

 - Laptop or desktop computer with a minimum of a 2 GHz processor and 2 GB of RAM